InDubitubly/startup/README.md

 #### Push 16
 Added the index.js file, and enabled it to work with endpoints.
 Backend is now functional.
 Time to put more in.

+#### Push 17
+Base DB functionality enabled, it reaches Mongo and returns to service.
+Only getAllSpells done, sorting is still frontend.

+## Deploy 4
+Node.js working, Mongo working